ziogref/Mass-YT-Spammer/README.md

 8. Follow [Thio Joes instructions](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key) to create upto 5 projects for the script to use.
 This will give you 50,000 api calls instead of 10,000.
 * Name each client_secrets.json as client_secrets.json1, client_secrets.json2, client_secrets.json3 etc and place them in "APIProjectFiles"
 9. Create an 1 more aditional project the same way BUT wil will need an API key.
-So on the last project Project 6, go to "API's and services" --> "Credentials" and create an API key.
+So on the last project Project 6, go to "API's and services" --> "Credentials" then up the top click "+ CREATE CREDENTIALS" and create an API key.
 10. Edit YTSpammerAutomater.sh, pay attention to
 * Line 9, this is for your API key
 * Line 17, API Limit, adjust this accordingly to the comments